 Lydia Benitez, a close friend of Release the Women, took a solo trip to France a couple of months ago, thoroughly documenting on Instagram as she went.
 She was completely vulnerable from the start, sharing the real anxiety and loneliness that overwhelmed her first night.
-We were captivated by every extremely raw and genuine post.
-It was incredibly inspiring to follow her journey as it grew from something so fearful to something so wonderful and romantic.
+We were captivated by every extremely raw and genuine post as her journey grew from something so fearful to something so wonderful and romantic.

 We asked Lydia to share with us her story of traveling to Paris alone.

 For Christmas last year, my sister gave me a copy of “Are We There Yet.”
 Throughout the pages of her book, Mari Andrews writes about the international trips she takes alone, saying she treasures her alone time and actively does not allow other people to join.
 Inspired by this take-the-world-by-the-horns, independent woman attitude, I bought a flight to Paris.

 I’ve travelled alone before.
 Everything is amplified.
 The beauty.
 The excitement.
 The anxiety.
 The loneliness.
 My first solo trip started on the mangroves of Puerto Rico.
 I was anxiously shuffling between books I didn’t like, texting pictures to my friends back home, and crying that I had no one to share the experience with.
 On my second attempt in Colorado, my car rental had an unexpected mile limitation which threw me into disarray.
 I began driving to a trail, but stopped at a random hotel and sunk into one of the deepest depressive episodes I have ever experienced.

 “Paris will be different.
 I am different—healthier—emotionally stable.”
 This was the mantra I recited to myself for the two months leading up to Paris—all the while calling every friend I could think of and trying to convince them to go with me.